 Exam board: AQA

 Essential entry Requirements: Standard 6th Form requirements.
 To be actively participating in a sport relevant to the specification to club level.

-Preferred Entry Requirements: Grade B in Biology or in the Biology component of Double Science.
+Preferred Entry Requirements: Grade 6 in Biology or in the Biology component of combined science.

 Pre-Course Material: This is available here.